 How does the fact that God is three Persons in one Being relate to the incarnation?
-To answer this, let’s consider another question.
-Which Person became incarnate in Jesus Christ?
+To answer, let’s consider another question: Which Person became incarnate in Jesus Christ?
 All three?
 Or just one?
 Which one?
-The Biblical answer is that only God the Son became incarnate.
-The Father did not become incarnate in Jesus, and neither did the Holy Spirit.
-Thus, Jesus is God, but He is not the Father or the Holy Spirit.
+The biblical answer is that only God the Son became incarnate.
+The Father did not become incarnate in Jesus and neither did the Holy Spirit.
+Thus, Jesus is God, but he is not the Father or the Holy Spirit.
 Jesus is God the Son.

-The truth that it is only God the Son who became incarnate is taught, for example, in John 1:14, which says “And the Word became flesh and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth.”
-In context, the word is God the Son (cf. vv.
-1, 18, and 3:16).
+The truth that it is only God the Son who became incarnate is taught, for example, in John 1:14, which says “And the Word became flesh and dwelt among us, and we beheld his glory, glory as of the only begotten from the Father, full of grace and truth.”
+In context, the Word is God the Son (cf. 1:1, 18, and 3:16).
 Thus, it wasn’t the Father or the Holy Spirit who became man, but God the Son.

-Likewise, at Jesus' baptism we see the Father affirming "Thou art My beloved Son, in Thee I am well-pleased” (Luke 3:22).
-He did not say, “You are me, and with myself I am well-pleased.”
-Rather, the Father affirmed that Jesus is the Son, His Son, and that Jesus is well-pleasing to Him.
+Likewise, at Jesus’s baptism we see the Father affirming, “You are my beloved Son, in You I am well pleased” (Luke 3:22).
+He did not say, “You are me, and with myself I am well pleased.”
+Rather, the Father affirmed that Jesus is the Son, his Son, and that Jesus is well pleasing to him.
 In this same verse we also see that the Holy Spirit is distinct from the Father and the Son, for the Holy Spirit is present in “bodily form like a dove.”

 Why is it important to know that Jesus is specifically God the Son?
-For one thing, if we do not understand this we will be mistaken about the very identity of our savior.
+For one thing, if we do not understand this truth, we will be mistaken about the very identity of our Savior.
 Further, it greatly affects how we relate to our triune God.
-If we think that Jesus is the Father and/or the Holy Spirit, we will be greatly misguided and confused in our prayers.
+If we think that Jesus is the Father or the Holy Spirit, we will be greatly misguided and confused in our prayers.
 Last, it is considered heresy to believe that the Father became incarnate in Jesus.

-It should be obvious that if Jesus is God, then He has always been God.
-There was a never a time when He became God, for God is eternal.
+It should be obvious that if Jesus is God, then he has always been God.
+There was never a time when he became God, for God is eternal.
 But Jesus has not always been man.
-The fantastic miracle is that this eternal God became man at the Incarnation approximately 2,000 years ago.
-That’s what the Incarnation was--God the Son becoming man.
-And its this great even that we celebrate at Christmas.
+The fantastic miracle is that this eternal God became man through the incarnation approximately 2,000 years ago.
+That’s what the Incarnation was: God the Son becoming man.
+And that is the great event we celebrate at Christmas.

-The truth of Jesus' humanity is just as important to hold to as the truth of His deity.
-The apostle John speaks strongly anyone that denying that Jesus is man is of the spirit of the anti-Christ (1 John 4:2; 2 John 7).
-Jesus' humanity is displayed in the fact that He was born as a baby from a human mother (Luke 2:7; Galatians 4:4), that He became weary (John 4:6), thirsty (John 19:28), and hungry (Matthew 4:2), and that He experienced the full range of human emotions such as marvel (Matt.
-8:10), weeping, and sorrow (John 11:35).
+The truth of Jesus’s humanity is just as important to hold to as the truth of his deity.
+The apostle John teaches how denying that Jesus is man is of the spirit of the antichrist (1 John 4:2; 2 John 7).
+Jesus’s humanity is displayed in the fact that he was born as a baby from a human mother (Luke 2:7; Galatians 4:4), that he became weary (John 4:6), thirsty (John 19:28), and hungry (Matthew 4:2), and that he experienced the full range of human emotions such as marvel (Matthew 8:10) and sorrow (John 11:35).
 He lived on earth just as we do.

-It is also essential to know that Christ does not have a sinful nature, and neither did He ever commit sin -- even though He was tempted in all ways (Hebrews 4:15).
-Thus, Jesus is fully and perfectly man, and has also experienced the full range of human experience.
-We have a Savior who can truly identify with us because He is man, and who can also truly help us in temptation because He has never sinned.
-This is an awesome truth to cherish, and sets Christianity apart from all other religions.
+It is also essential to know that Christ does not have a sinful nature, and neither did he ever commit sin — even though he was tempted in all ways (Hebrews 4:15).
+Thus, Jesus is fully and perfectly man and has also experienced the full range of human experience.
+We have a Savior who can truly identify with us because he is man and who can also truly help us in temptation because he has never sinned.
+That is an awesome truth to cherish and sets Christianity apart from all other religions.